Brad Pitt, Angelina Jolie Reportedly Reaches Divorce Settlement -- Details Revealed

 “It’s a huge turnaround from where the marriage ended, especially given the claims Angelina made against Brad, but they are now on pretty good terms.
 Both decided it was crucial for the children that they had a respectful relationship.”

-The recent claims come amid claims that Angelina Jolie is ready to marry for the fourth time and the bogus ultimatum she has given to Brad Pitt to end his affair with Jennifer Aniston.
+The recent claims come amid rumors that Angelina Jolie is ready to marry for the fourth time, and the bogus ultimatum she has given to Brad Pitt to end his affair with Jennifer Aniston.

 “The key thing is that they agree to custody sharing, with Brad having access and working with Angelina on logistic issues about work and travel.”

-After Brad and Angelina’s separation in September 2016, both of them have tried to focus on their film projects and tried to improve their health.
+After Brad and Angelina’s separation in September, 2016, both have tried to focus on their film projects and tried to improve their health.

-As of this writing, an official confirmation from Brad Pitt and Angelina Jolie’s representatives are still awaited.
+As of this writing, there’s been no official confirmation from Brad Pitt and Angelina Jolie’s representatives.
 So, there are chances that the divorce proceedings might take some more time.
-Well-wishers of Brangelina are advised to take these as rumors until a statement is released by an official.
+Well-wishers of “Brangelina” are advised to take these as rumors until an official statement is released.